Dguto9/6502-emulator/README.md

 ```
 uiua run apple2plus.ua [save_filepath] [load_filepath]
 ```
 Both save and load arguments are optional.
 Without save path, it will generate a unique save name.
-Without load path, it will default to a blank 6502 ROM.
+Without load path, it will default to a blank Apple \]\[ ROM.
 Specifiying a load path requires specifying a save path.

 While the emulator is running, pressing the right shift button will save the emulator state to the specified file path.